 This Bank of America Card Offers 6% Cash Back and a $200 Bonus

-On most cash back credit cards, a 3% return in a given category is pretty much the best you'll find.
-But right now, there's a Bank of America card offering twice that -- at least for your first year.
+You're probably used to earning 2%-3% back with your favorite cash back credit card.
+But how about a card that earns 6% back for your first year?

-With the Bank of America® Customized Cash Rewards credit card, you'll earn 6% cash back for the first year in the category of your choice, then 3% cash back after the first year from account opening in your choice category.
-That means if you spent $5,000 in your chosen category, you could earn a whopping $300 in cash back in your first year.

-Here's what to know about the Bank of America® Customized Cash Rewards credit card and why now's the time to apply.
+That'd be the Bank of America® Customized Cash Rewards credit card, which earns 6% cash back for the first year in the category of your choice, then 3% cash back after the first year from account opening in your choice category.
+That's one of the highest earning rates you'll find on any cash back card -- and with the Bank of America® Customized Cash Rewards credit card, you'll get it for no annual fee.

-The Bank of America® Customized Cash Rewards credit card comes with the following earning rates:
+The Bank of America® Customized Cash Rewards credit card comes with the following earning rates for your first 12 months:

 - 2% cash back at grocery stores and wholesale clubs for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases